ceford/cefjdemos-data-jdm-user/articles/en/articles-access/restricting-access-to-an-article.md

 **Super Users:** Setting this level means only a Super User can access the article.

-Once you have the set the relevant access level select the **Save & Close** button in the toolbar.
+Once you have the set the relevant access level select the **Save & Close** button in the Toolbar.

 ## Quick Tips